2024 Apalachee High School shooting: Abuse and home environment

-In the fall of 2023, Gray moved back in with his mother in Fitzgerald; by her own admission, around the same time she began using methamphetamine.
+In the fall of 2023, Gray moved back in with his mother in Fitzgerald.
+By her own admission, around the same time she began using methamphetamine.
 After Gray's mother failed a random drug test, Gray and his siblings were remanded to their father in Bethlehem, Georgia, the neighboring town south of Winder.
 On November 3, 2023, Gray's mother taped Gray's grandmother to a chair, telling her that she was going to drive to their home in Bethlehem, where she would kill both Colin and Colt.
 This remark was not reported to the police.

-Gray's mother was arrested after being found by local police officers in a Walmart parking lot on Atlanta Highway Northwest in Winder, with her car covered in what she would describe as suicide notes, and wishes to see two of her children, but not Colt.
-She was sentenced to time served at the Barrow County Jail in December of that year for a family violence offense, while remaining in custody on a false imprisonment charge that, as of October 2024, was still pending.
+Gray's mother was arrested after being found by local police officers in a Walmart parking lot on Atlanta Highway Northwest in Winder, with her car covered in what she described as suicide notes, and wishes to see two of her children, but not Colt.
+She was sentenced to time served at the Barrow County Jail in December 2023 for a family violence offense.
+She remained in custody on a false imprisonment charge that, as of October 2024, was still pending.

-Gray did not attend a single day of school during the 2023–24 school year, despite being registered to a local middle school.
-Under Georgia law, the school district was required to intervene in cases of long term truancy, but it was unclear if this happened in Gray's case.
+Gray did not attend a single day of school during the 2023–24 school year, despite being registered at a local middle school.
+Under Georgia law, the school district was required to intervene in cases of long-term truancy, but it was unclear if this happened in Gray's case.
 Despite not completing a single day of eighth grade, Gray began ninth grade at Apalachee High School.

-Gray often refused to attend classes; when he did, he would have panic attacks, and would tell his grandmother that he was convinced his teachers were talking about him.
+In December 2023, Colin Gray gave Colt Gray a SIG Sauer SIGM400 rifle as a Christmas present, which was later used in the shooting.

+Colt Gray's maternal grandmother was concerned about his mental health leading up to the shooting.
+She noted that Colt refused to attend classes at Apalachee High because he believed his teachers were talking about him, and he had also told her of homicidal and suicidal thoughts.

+Eight days before the shooting, she contacted a crisis center in Winder seeking to have Colt admitted, but was told that parental permission was required to do so.
+The next day, she met with Colt's school counselor about her concerns.
+She did not mention the guns at his father's house, nor was she asked about them.

+After the meeting, she suffered an injury that required surgery and prevented her from ensuring that Colt would be admitted to the crisis center by Colin the next day.
+She asked Colin to admit him on Saturday, a day when he would not be working.
+Colt saw admission to the crisis center as his last opportunity for help, but Colin did not admit his son.
+The day before the shooting, Colt skipped school and told his grandmother he would go to the crisis center the next day.

+Colt's mother also told investigators after the shooting that he had been recently experiencing frequent panic attacks.